-We are mostly interested in studying the strong coupling limit, $g \gtrsim 1$, that puts substantial constraints on the parameters of the system.
+We are mostly interested in studying the {ultra-strong (and beyond)} coupling limit, $g \gtrsim 1$, that puts substantial constraints on the parameters of the system.
 The capacitor volume is limited from below by the volume of DQW 2DEG, i.e., $V_\text{eff} > d \, \Omega$.
 The area $\Omega$ of the 2DEG is also constrained from below as $\Omega \gtrsim d^2$, which puts the following upper bound on the coupling constant $g$,

 where $\lambda_0 = 2 \pi c /\omega_0$ is the wavelength of the cavity mode, and $e^2/c \approx 1/137$ the fine structure constant.
 In semiconductor materials $\varepsilon \sim 10$.
-Therefore, the strong coupling regime can be achieved if $\lambda_0 \gtrsim 10^3 d$ which corresponds to $g \gtrsim 1$.
+Therefore, the ultra-strong coupling regime can be achieved if $\lambda_0 \gtrsim 10^3 d$ which corresponds to $g \gtrsim 1$.
 We point out that such condition is impossible in the Fabry-P\'{e}rot resonator, where $\lambda_0 \sim 2 d$ is constrained by the capacitor dimensions.
-However, $\lambda_0$ in the $LC$-cavity can be many orders of magnitude larger than the capacitor dimensions, allowing for strong light-matter coupling~\cite{ModeCompressionPRB, ModeCompressionNanoLett}.
+However, $\lambda_0$ in the $LC$-cavity can be many orders of magnitude larger than the capacitor dimensions, allowing for ultra-strong light-matter coupling~\cite{ModeCompressionPRB, ModeCompressionNanoLett}.